To enjoy the full Mail & Guardian online experience: please upgrade your browser

 People who came back as “cheeky spirits” are the ones who did not leave this world with all their organs.

 A traditional healer for more than 37 years, Mhawula says: “Donating organs was never done in ancient times but things have changed.
-These are modern times and people talk about saving lives.”

 And for Abuna Tekla Haimanot, a Rastafari high priest of the House of Melchizedek in Yeoville, Johannesburg, it is simply “un-African” to donate an organ.